Preorder the Second Edition of Day Trips Around Rochester

 Seed Packet design on Park Ave utility box

 Several seed companies in Rochester had grown to become the largest in the world, with Ellwanger & Barry Nursery Co.
-(1840) the largest.
+(1840) being the largest.
 Other notable flower city innovators include Vick’s Seed House (1860, sold to Burpee Seeds in 1920), Crossman’s Seeds (1838), and Harris Seeds (1879).

 Ellwanger Garden